The U.S. Centers for Disease Control and Prevention (CDC) has reported for years that more than a third of Americans are .

-Their latest report shows that while the average American isn’t getting any taller, they are getting wider by an average of 15 to 16 pounds since the late 1980s.
+Their latest shows that while the average American isn’t getting any taller, they are getting wider by an average of 15 to 16 pounds since the late 1980s.

 Researchers with the CDC recently analyzed data from 19,151 adults, collected between 2011 to 2014.
 They found the average man stands at 5 feet 9 inches tall and weighs about 195 pounds.
 The average woman is 5 feet 3 inches tall and weighs about 166 lbs.